saevarom/timataka/README.md

 >
 > **Real Data:** See [REAL-DATA.md](./REAL-DATA.md) for instructions on using real data from timataka.net instead of mock data.
 >
-> **Update (June 2025):** Improved handling of real data with better fallback mechanisms and user feedback when real data doesn't contain all information.
+> **Update (June 2025):** Improved handling of real data with better fallback mechanisms, user feedback when real data doesn't contain all information, and a new caching system to improve performance and reliability.

 ## New Features in Detail